PanosChatzi/PanosChatzi/README.md

 - 💻 I’m using R for data analysis, statistics and visualization.
 I also have experience programming in Python and Matlab.
 I'm currently learning SQL and Power BI for data analytics and engineering.

-- 📖 Currently following CS50's Introduction to Databases with SQL, CS50's Introduction to Programming with Python, and the Free Data Engineering Boot camp by Zach Wilson.
+- 📖 Currently following CS50's Introduction to Programming with Python.

 - 🚀 Follow me on Twitter/X: @PanosChatz1